 Woolworth's Lost Departments

-This page remembers some of products and ranges that once graced the shelves of Woolworths but didn't make it through the whole 99 years when the stores were at the heart of the High Street.
+This page remembers some of products and ranges that once graced Woolworth's shelves, but didn't make it through the whole 99 years when the stores were at the heart of the High Street.
 Because the stores stocked so many things, as well as the most famous departments that were dropped along the way, we've also included some of the more bizarre things that are 'strange but true'!

-Gas Appliances was one of the most popular departments for the first twenty-five years.
-The range included tiny brass gas tap keys for a penny, rubber tubing by the yard and a selection of 'gas domes', which were lampshades that clipped over the rose at the end of a gas pipe and came in a variety of designs.
-Most homes in Britain converted to electric lighting between the World Wars.
-The department was dropped in the late 1930s.
+Gas accessories were among the most popular ranges in the early days.
+At the time most homes still had gas lighting.
+The products included tiny brass gas tap keys for a penny, rubber tubing by the yard and many designs of gas dome lampshades.
+These clipped onto the rose at the end of a pipe from the ceiling or on the wall.
+Their popularity declined as homes had electricity installed between the World Wars.
+The department was dropped in 1939.

 One range was an overnight sensation when it launched in the 1960s.
-The bright packaging of Baby Doll Cosmetics (left) hit the spot with teenagers.
-It was marketed in youth magazines, and followed the old trick of selling cosmetics in smaller sizes to keep prices low.
-The advertisements and display materials remain collectable to this day as a bit of sixties pop culture and, for some, hold special memories of a happy time of their lives.
+The bright packaging of Baby Doll Cosmetics hit the spot with teenagers.
+It was marketed in youth magazines, and again used small sizes to keep the price low.
+The marketing material has proved appealing in recent years as a microcosm of sixties pop culture, sparking happy memories for people who have recently retired.

-Toiletries vanished from the shelves in the late 1980s after the parent company bought Superdrug and saw no need for the two chains to compete.
-The range made a brief return in a few High Street stores and at Big W between 1999 and 2003.
+Initially the new owners intended to retain cosmetics and a small selection of toiletries as part of a range called 'Looks' when the business was reshaped in the Eighties.
+They were dropped after the parent company bought Superdrug and resolved to expand it by giving it 'surplus' Woolworth space.
+The range made a brief return in a few High Street stores and in the out-of-town Big W branches between 1999 and 2003.

 Another 1930s range that "retired" was utility cloth.
-It was woven on the looms of the Lancashire mills and sold in Woolies stores at sixpence a yard (approximately 3p per metre).
-Back then many more customers made their own clothes, and with Woolies also Britain's biggest outlet for paper patterns, the material made a perfect partner.
+It was woven on the looms of the Lancashire mills and sold for sixpence a yard (approximately 3p per metre).
+It was ideal for customers who made their own clothes, and capitalized on the stores' high sales of DuBarry paper patterns.

 Some of the out-of-town Woolco stores, which traded from 1967 until 1985, included motor servicing and a tyre bay and exhaust replacement service.
 Specialities inside included a Travel Agent, Opticians and even a Property Shop.
 The Woolco hypermarket in the Ards Centre, near Newtonards in County Down, Northern Ireland was the only British Woolworth ever to have its own filling station.

-Gold Fish were a popular Christmas present in the 1930s, with many children visiting one the large City Centre stores that carried pets to choose a fish from a large tank and take it home in a jam jar for sixpence.
+Gold Fish were a popular Christmas present in the 1930s, with many children handing over sixpence for their selection from the large tanks in-store, before waiting as a sales assistant patiently caught it and placed it in a jam jar to take home.

 Vast quantities were sold before World War II, when many customers made their own clothes.
-At the time the stores sold patterns for everything from hats, scarves and gloves to skirts and jackets.
-For more info see our Fashion Gallery.
+At the time the stores sold patterns for everything from hats, scarves and gloves to skirts and jackets, as described in our Fashion Gallery.